kindone/cppproptest/docs/Combinators.md

     auto evenGen = oneOf<int>(interval(0, 10), interval(100, 1000), interval(10000, 100000));
     ```

-    * `oneOf` can receive optional probabilitistic weights (`0 < weight < 1`, sum of weights must not exceed 1.0) for generators.
+    * `oneOf` can receive optional probabilistic weights (`0 < weight < 1`, sum of weights must not exceed 1.0) for generators.
 If weight is unspecified for a generator, it is calculated automatically so that remaining probability among unspecified generators is evenly distributed.
     `weightedGen(<generator>, <weight>)` is used to annotate the desired weight.

     ```cpp